-Venezuela's Guaido says police agents are at his home
+Venezuela's Guaido says police agents visited his home

 The United States, which backs Guaido, has warned of “serious consequences” if Maduro’s government harms him.

+Guaido later appeared at his building with his wife and daughter, saying “they will not intimidate this family.”
+Neighbors said men who identified themselves as belonging to the Special Actions Forces arrived at the gate of his apartment building in a white SUV.
+There was no obvious police presence by the time journalists arrived at Guaido’s house.

-The political fight between Maduro, sworn in for a disputed second term this month, and Guaido has drawn in foreign powers on both sides.
+The political fight between Maduro, sworn in for a second term this month, and Guaido, who declared himself interim president last week, has drawn in foreign powers.

 On one side of the tussle for control of Venezuela - an OPEC member with the world’s largest oil reserves but in dire financial straits - Guaido and Western backers led by the United States are insisting on an immediate transition and fresh elections.